 Each February in New Orleans, Mardi Gras is often top of mind.
-But another important event comes to the forefront as well: Black History Month.
+But February is important for another reason: Black History Month.

-New Orleans has a long and complex history that relates to African American culture, and many of the oldest traditions are still visible today.
-Congo Square, for example, is a modern hub for concerts and festivals, but the space is deeply rooted in black history (on Sundays from the early 1700s throughout slavery’s stronghold in the Deep South, slaves were permitted to gather in at the square).
+New Orleans has a long and complex history that relates to African-American culture, and many of the oldest traditions are still alive today.
+Congo Square, for example, is a modern hub for concerts and festivals, but the space is deeply rooted in black history.
+On Sundays from the early 1700s throughout slavery’s stronghold in the Deep South, slaves were permitted to gather at the square.

-Congo Square is just one of many places in the city to honor Black History Month.
-In fact, New Orleans is a fitting space to immerse one’s self in black history.
-Take a look at a few pertinent resources and articles below.
+Congo Square is just one of many places in the city to celebrate Black History Month.
+And New Orleans is a fitting space to immerse one’s self in its rich, black history.
+Here are a few pertinent resources and articles below.

 Black History Month in New Orleans

 New Orleans is home to several museums with perennial exhibits that highlight aspects of African-American culture.

 Le Musee de F.P.C. — This beautiful museum, in a historic home on Esplanade Avenue, delves into the hidden lives of 19th-century free people of color, a group the museum describes as “anomalies in a caste society rooted in Black and White, master and enslaved.”
 Through paintings, lithographs, sculptures, photographs, and other artifacts, Le Musee de F.P.C. brings their stories — and accomplishments — to the forefront.

 Ashe Cultural Arts Center — A local nonprofit visual and performing arts space on Oretha Castle Haley Boulevard, the Ashe Cultural Arts Center features a mix of standing exhibitions and special events (such as the film screenings included below).
 Culture is the focus at Ashe — so much so that Viola Johnson Blunt told us it’s called “the other Vitamin C.”